-Cisco's ASA 5500-X Series Firewalls
+Cisco's ASA 5500-X Firewall Product Family

 Cisco's Firepower Services for ASA 5500-X Firewalls

 Firepower Services for Cisco ASA 5500-X firewalls offer advanced multi-layered security

-Cisco's Firepower Management Center offers capabilities unavailable with Cisco's on-device ASDM tool.
-Extra capabilities include greater context awareness, Advanced Malware Protection (AMP) with remediation for user devices, a dashboard that offers real-time network infrastructure visualization, automated policy tuning based on impact evaluation of attacks, advanced IPS, custom app discovery for Application Visibility and Control (AVC), customized health alerts, improved reporting options, and APIs for host input and databases.
-Hardware-dependent options such as clustering, stacking, switching, routing, VPN, and NAT must be handled via Cisco's ASA 5500-X on-device ASDM or the ASA command line interface.
+Cisco's Firepower Management Center offers features unavailable with Cisco's on-device Adaptive Security Device Manager tool.
+Extra features include greater context awareness, Advanced Malware Protection (AMP) with remediation for client devices, a console that provides real-time network visualization, automated policy optimization based on risk evaluation of attacks, advanced IPS, custom application detectors for Application Visibility and Control, customized health notifications, enhanced reporting features, and APIs for host input and database access.
+Hardware-dependent capabilities like clustering, stacking, switching, routing, VPN, and NAT must be managed using the on-device ASDM or the ASA 5500-X command line interface.

 Cisco ASA 5500 Adaptive Security Appliances

-The expandable design of the ASA 5500 Series enables you to add more features via security service modules and cards.
-These easy-to-install options give you the option of adding IPS and content protection services such as blocking virus, worms, and phishing attacks and executing file and web screening.
-In addition to enabling your IT staff to respond quickly to new risk environments, the extensible architecture of the Cisco ASA 5500 family also leverages your capital investment by prolonging the life of your security appliances.
-The Cisco ASA 5500 family also leverages your investment in administrative staff training by utilizing the rich set of PIX 500 security management utilities and protocols including the Cisco ASDM platform, protected command-line interface availability, verbose syslog, and Simple Network Management Protocol (SNMP).
+The scalable architecture of the Cisco ASA 5500 family enables you to add security services by installing service modules and security service cards (SSCs).
+These user-installable enhancements give you the option of adding IPS and content protection functions such as filtering virus, worms, and phishing attacks and performing file and URL filtering.
+Beside enabling your IT staff to respond rapidly to the latest threat vectors, the expandable architecture of the Cisco ASA 5500 Series also leverages your capital investment by increasing the life of your security appliances.
+The Cisco ASA 5500 Series also leverages your investment in IT team training by supporting the familiar set of PIX security management tools and protocols including the Cisco Adaptive Security Device Manager platform, secure command-line interface (CLI) availability, verbose syslog, and Simple Network Management Protocol.

-Based upon a hardened, specialized OS that offers a wealth of protection services, Cisco PIX firewalls offer a high level of protection and have received Common Criteria Evaluation Assurance Level 4 status and ICSA Labs Firewall and IP Security (IPsec) qualification.
-Cisco PIX firewalls provide protection for a broad range of VoIP and other mixed-media conventions including H.323 Version 4, SIP, Cisco Skinny Client Control Protocol (SCCP), RTSP, and Media Gateway Control Protocol (MGCP), helping organizations to protect installations of a broad range of contemporary and upcoming Voice over IP and multimedia applications.
+Built around a hardened, specialized OS that delivers a wealth of protection services, Cisco PIX firewalls provide a high level of protection and have been awarded Common Criteria Evaluation Assurance Level 4 status and ICSA Labs Firewall and IPsec qualification.
+PIX security appliances provide protection for a broad array of Voice over IP and additional mixed-media conventions such as H.323 v.
+4, SIP, Cisco Skinny Client Control Protocol (SCCP), Real-Time Streaming Protocol, and Media Gateway Control Protocol, helping organizations to protect installations of a wide array of contemporary and upcoming IP voice and video applications.

 Integration of Cisco and Third-party Security Technology